Kill Switch Levels 1–4

 result = HaltResult(level=4, success=True)

-# Step 1: Stop all primary host daemons
+# Step 1: Stop all fleet daemons

-for daemon in ALL_HOST_DAEMONS:
+for daemon in ALL_FLEET_DAEMONS:

 stopped = self._stop_daemon(daemon)